ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib_gpu/README.md

 ### CPE

 This is the Collision Probability Estimator used in the PSB-MPC predictions.
 Has incorporated two methods, one based on the Cross-Entropy method for estimation (reference will be underway soon enough), and another based on [[2]](#2).
 The estimator is sampling-based, and is basically among others the main reason for trying to implement the PSB-MPC on the GPU. **NOTE** Changed to facilitate only static data allocation, and only considers one obstacle at the time.
 A grid of CPEs is allocated prior to running GPU code, where each thread will read/write to their own CPE object.
-"Optimized" for running on the GPU.
+Split into a CPU and GPU version, as the GPU version requires a tailor made PRNG, whereas the CPU version can use std:: type or other custom PRNG (like xoshiro, which is fast and efficient).

 ### Utilities